-- 1.10 Every member is entitled to an environment that promotes dignity, equality and respect for all.
-The BCA will not tolerate any acts of unlawful or unfair discrimination (including harassment) committed against a member, trainer or other because of a protected characteristic:
+- 10. Every member is entitled to an environment that promotes dignity, equality and respect for all.
+The BCA will not tolerate any acts of unlawful or unfair discrimination (including harassment) committed against a member, trainer or other because of a protected characteristic: - 10.1.Sex; gender reassignment; marriage and civil partnership; pregnancy and maternity; race (including ethnic origin, colour, nationality and national origin); disability; sexual orientation; religion and/ or belief; and age.

-- Sex:

-- gender reassignment;

-- marriage and civil partnership;

-- pregnancy and maternity;

-- race (including ethnic origin, colour, nationality and national origin);

-- disability;

-- sexual orientation;

-- religion and/ or belief; and

-- o age.

-- 1.11 All members will be encouraged to develop their skills and fulfil their potential and to take advantage of training, development and progression opportunities in the BCA.
-Selection for position, promotion, training, or any other benefit will be on the basis of aptitude and ability.

-- 1.12 No form of intimidation, bullying or harassment will be tolerated.
-If you believe that you may have suffered discrimination because of any of the above protected characteristics, you should consider the appropriateness and feasibility of attempted informal resolution by discussion in the first instance with your ALO or another colleague in a relevant position of seniority.
-You may decide in the alternative to raise the matter through the BCA's Harassment Policy or Grievance Policy.

-- 1.13 Allegations regarding potential breaches of this policy will be treated in confidence and investigated in accordance with the appropriate procedure.
+- 11. All members will be encouraged to develop their skills and fulfil their potential and to take advantage of training, development and progression opportunities in the BCA.
+Selection for position, promotion, training, or any other benefit will be on the basis of aptitude and ability. - 12.
+No form of intimidation, bullying or harassment will be tolerated.
+If you believe that you may have suffered discrimination because of any of the above protected characteristics, you should consider following the complaints procedure of the association. - 13.
+Allegations regarding potential breaches of this policy will be treated in confidence and investigated in accordance with the appropriate procedure.
 The BCA will ensure that individuals who make such allegations in good faith will not be victimised or treated less favourably by the BCA as a result.
-However, false allegations of a breach of this policy which are found to have been made in bad faith will be dealt with under BCA's Discipline Policy.

-- 1.14 Members may also be personally liable for any acts of discrimination prohibited by this policy that they commit, meaning that they can be sued by the victim.
+However, false allegations of a breach of this policy which are found to have been made in bad faith will be dealt with under BCA's Discipline Policy. - 14.
+Members may also be personally liable for any acts of discrimination prohibited by this policy that they commit, meaning that they can be sued by the victim.